 On October 19, it was held in FIDE the session of Energy and Regulation Forum "Is our energy supply in danger?“.
 As speaker intervened Gonzalo Escribano, Director of the Energy and Climate Program of the Elcano Royal Institute.
 We also have the participation of Mariano bacigalupo, Director of the CNMV, Full Professor of the University (UNED), Academic Advisor of Fide and co-director of the Forum, as moderator of the session.
 In addition, the session was energized with the participation of the different attendees.

-The objective of the session has been to discuss the changes that the energy geopolitics and geostrategy, as well as its possible effects in the short, medium and long term in our markets.
+The objective of the session has been to discuss the changes that the energy geopolitics as well as the geostrategy, as well as its possible effects in the short, medium and long term in our markets.

 In the session, two issues of special relevance were identified that have a clear effect on our energy geopolitics: